-To help protect your identity, we are offering a complimentary one-year membership of Experian IdentityWorksSM Credit 3B.
-This product helps detect possible misuse of your personal information and provides you with superior identity protection support focused on immediate identification and resolution of identity theft.
+To help protect your identity, we are offering a complimentary two-year membership of Experian's® IdentityWorksSM.
+This product provides you with superior identity detection and resolution of identity theft.
+To activate your membership and start monitoring your personal information please follow the steps below:

-- 1. ENROLL by: < b2b_text_6 (Enrollment Date)>> (Your code will not work after this date.) - 2.
-VISIT the Experian IdentityWorks website to enroll: [Experian URL] - 3.
-PROVIDE the Activation Code: <<Activation Code s_n>>
+- Ensure that you enroll by: < b2b\text\6(enrollment deadline)>> (Your code will not work after this date.) - Visit the Experian IdentityWorks website to enroll: WWW.EXPERIANIDWORKS.COM/3BCREDIT - Provide your activation code: <<activation code s\n>>